ashok-khanna/lisp-notes/README.md

     (search "Hello" "Hi!
 Hello, World!")

-<a id="orgddd7c95"></a>
+<a id="orgb474920"></a>

 # Data Structures

-<a id="orgb166513"></a>
+<a id="org519ebeb"></a>

 ## Hash Tables

 A hash table is a way of associating pairs of objects, like a dictionary.
 The objects stored in a hash table or used as keys can be of any type.
-We can make hastables with MAKE-HASH-TABLE and retrieve values associated with a given key with GETHASH:
+We can make hastables with `MAKE-HASH-TABLE` and retrieve values associated with a given key with `GETHASH`:

     (defparameter my-hash-table (make-hash-table))